verhovsky/books-futures-explained/src/4_pin.md

 Moving such a type can cause the universe to crash.
 As of the time of writing this book, creating an reading fields of a self referential struct still requires `unsafe`.

-7. You're not really meant to be implementing `MustStay`, but you can on nightly with a feature flag, or by adding `std::marker::PhantomPinned` to your type.
+1. You can add a `MustStay` bound on a type by nightly with a feature flag, or by adding `std::marker::PhantomPinned` to your type.

-8. When Pinning, you can either pin a value to memory either on the stack or on the heap.
+2. When Pinning, you can either pin a value to memory either on the stack or on the heap.

 9. Pinning a `MustStay` pointer to the stack requires `unsafe`